 As soon as you pour the yeast into the water bottle the reaction will start.
 Foam will form and overflow the bottle.
-It will be warm, as this is an exothermic reaction.
+The foam produced will be warm, as this is an exothermic reaction.
 The foam itself is just soap bubbles, so it is perfectly safe to play with!

 This is a relatively safe experiment.
 I let my child play with the foam and felt comfortable letting the children in his preschool class play with it is well.
 If you choose to amp up the reaction with more concentrated hydrogen peroxide or just by using more of the ingredients it is a good idea to have your child stand back a bit until you know how big the reaction will get.
 Also, check the foam for heat levels.
-Don’t let your child eat the foam (yes, kids will ask to taste it) or get it in their eyes.
+Don’t let your child eat the foam (yes, kids will ask to taste it) or get it in their eyes. ( Safety goggles aren’t a bad idea.)
 Again, they are just soap bubbles, but it never hurts to be safe.

 Tips from Real Experience

 The basic premise of elephant toothpaste sounds easy enough, but once you start doing it you will find there are variations that can take place.
-Here are my tips from actually doing this several times.
+Here are my tips from actually doing these science experiments several times.